GabMartino/TransformerForDummies/README.md

 \end{bmatrix}
 $$

-Notice that size of the mask is $L x L$ that is the lenght of the sentence.
+Notice that size of the mask is $L \times L$ that is the lenght of the sentence.

-The matrix is composed by zeros and -inf, we'll see in a moment why:
+The matrix is composed by zeros and $-inf$, we'll see in a moment why:

 ### **The computation of the masked attention is then**: